 All of our groups begin with "STJG" so you can quickly identify emails or texts from St. Joseph in Golden.

 If you join any group, you are automatically placed in the Everyone group because we are all part of the St. Joseph family (and we are so excited that you have chosen to connect with us!).
-Notes are sent out occasionally with reminders for Holy Days of Obligation, holidays, and five seasonal eNewsletters.
+We use this group to send out reminders for Holy Days of Obligation, holidays, and five seasonal eNewsletters.
+Audrey Goshorn administers this group and can be contacted with any questions regarding Flocknote.

 Adult Faith Formation: